 I couldn’t resist putting this on the list.
 It’s a period drama set in ‘80s Berlin, and you know what that means: Berlin Wall, DDR and GDR, etc. It follows two families separated by the wall and highlights the differences beyond the boundary line.

 Germany has a large Turkish-German population, and this is a comedy that comes from the perspective of three such brothers who are left to look after a baby together.
 It’s funny, and gives an often neglected side of German culture much-needed attention.

 Just so you know, this movie is harrowing and comes with trigger warnings.
 It won The Stockholm Film Festival prize and has 100% on Rotten Tomatoes, and the storyline is gripping.
 It tells the story of a young woman battling with a traumatic life event.
 Moving and powerful.

 The best way to learn German online

 You know what’s coming, don’t you?
 I can’t tell you how you learn best, but I can point you in the right direction.
 If you do the following things, you’ll definitely see some improvement.
 The rest is on you!

-Consume German culture: I cannot emphasize strongly enough how important this is.
-Radio, TV, movies (we’ll give you some pointers in the next section), all have something to offer you in the way of learning German.
+I cannot emphasize strongly enough how important this is.
+Radio, TV, movies, all have something to offer you in the way of learning German.
 Especially if you want to sound like a natural German speaker.

-Enjoy yourself: If you’re struggling, it might be that your course, book, or resources are too advanced for you.
+If you’re struggling, it might be that your course, book, or German learning resource is too advanced for you.
 Learning German shouldn’t feel like a slog.
 Set achievable goals and celebrate when you reach them!

 And that just about concludes our list of the best resources to learn German.
 If you know of something we don’t know about yet, tell us in the comments below!
 Now all that’s left is to wish you viel Glück, und bis später!